Nasjr/DataScience-Krish-Naik/README.md

 The course is presented by Krish Naik, a well-known data scientist and educator with extensive experience in the field.
 It covers a range of topics, including:

-- Data exploration and visualization
 - Statistics and probability
 - Machine learning algorithms and techniques
 - Deep learning and neural networks
 - Natural language processing
 - Time series analysis
-- Big data technologies and tools

 Each topic is covered in a series of video lectures, with accompanying code examples and exercises to help you practice and reinforce your understanding.